neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/writing_use_cases.md

 > }
 > ```

+Most of the methods and getters on the [UseCaseComposer](../werkbank/UseCaseComposer-class.html) `c` are introduced by [Addon](../werkbank/Addons-topic.html)s.
+For them to work, the respective addon must be active.
+However, unless you have explicitly set `includeDefaultAddons: false` in your [AddonConfig](../werkbank/AddonConfig-class.html), all these addons are included by default.
+So **you don't need to do anything to enable the addons**.
+Read more about default addons in the [Customizing The AppConfig](Customizing%20The%20AppConfig-topic.html) topic.

 ## Knobs

 Knobs allow you to interactively control the values and parameters of your widget from within the Werkbank UI.